6 Weeks Pregnant: Hello, Morning Sickness

 6 Weeks Pregnant: Baby Update

-6 Weeks Pregnant: About Your Body
+6 Weeks Pregnant: What to Expect

-No one’s quite sure why pregnant women feel so ill.
+No one’s quite sure why pregnant people feel so ill.
 Some believe morning sickness is nature’s way to make sure your diet stays so bland and boring that you don’t accidentally eat something toxic.
 Other people say that nausea is connected to the massive flood of pregnancy hormones.
-Whatever the cause, the good news is that researchers have found that women with morning sickness are up to 75% less likely to have a miscarriage.
+Whatever the cause, the good news is that researchers have found that people with morning sickness are up to 75% less likely to have a miscarriage.

-A tiny number of women (<2%) fall victim of very severe morning sickness, called hyperemesis gravidarum (HG).
+A tiny number of folks (<2%) fall victim of very severe morning sickness, called hyperemesis gravidarum (HG).
 HG is defined as throwing up more than 3 times a day, with resulting health issues such as dehydration and weight loss.
-In some cases, women with HG need to be hospitalized for treatment.
+In some cases, those with HG need to be hospitalized for treatment.
 (You may have read about celebs like Amy Schumer and Princess Kate suffering from this condition.)

 If your symptoms don’t improve with simple remedies—like crackers, crystalized ginger, or sea bands—or if you are throwing up constantly, talk to your doctor about prescription medications.
+Here are more ways to ease morning sickness.

-• Cut back on coffee: Sometimes pregnancy can feel like a stream of endless no’s: No alcohol, no soft cheeses, no hot tubs.
+Cut back on coffee: Sometimes pregnancy can feel like a stream of endless no’s: No alcohol, no soft cheeses, no hot tubs.
 Do you have to give up your daily signature Starbucks order, too?
 The short answer: No, you don’t have to quit cold turkey.
 However, your care provider will recommend not consuming more than about 1.5 cups of coffee (about 200 mg. of caffeine).
 And, don’t just track your coffee and cola intake…remember teas and chocolate contain caffeine-like stimulants, too.
 (Learn more about caffeine consumption during pregnancy.)

-• Stay hydrated: If getting enough liquids feels like a challenge or plain water turns your stomach, try flavoring it with lemon or mint.
+Stay hydrated: If getting enough liquids feels like a challenge or plain water turns your stomach, try flavoring it with lemon or mint.
 Instead of gulping down a large glass, take small sips throughout the day.
 If your stomach is really sensitive, try munching on ice chips or no-added sugar popsicles.

 Myth or Fact?